How to Increase Website Conversion Rate on Mobile

 According to Google, more Google searches take place on mobile devices than on computers in 10 countries, including the U.S. and Japan.
 With all those eyeballs coming to your website from a mobile device, it’s a good time to capture their attention and converting them into leads.
 Sure, you probably have some type of conversion mechanism on your website, such as a white paper or free demo … but have you thought of ways to increase your conversion rate from your mobile visitors?

-Here are five ways you can make sure your website is ready to capture those leads from mobile sources:
+Ways you can make sure your website is ready to capture those leads from mobile sources:

 1. Utilize a responsive website design.